 - " How to look left-right-left, in front, and behind? - ✓ First look left.
 If there are no cars coming, look right.
 If there are no cars coming check left again. - ✓ Then if there are no cars, check behind you and in front of you for cars coming from other directions in the intersection.
-If there are still no cars, walk slowly across the intersection. - " Who decides when it is safe to cross? - ✓ Only the adult you are walking with can decide when it is safe.
-Stoplights and pedestrian signals can provide cues for when it's your turn to cross, but drivers don't always follow the rules so it's important to let an adult help you decide when it's safe to cross. - " To practice crossing an intersection in your neighborhood. - Say the steps (left-right-left, front, and behind) out loud.
-Make sure your child can identify signals/ signs and their meanings. - "Walk" signal is white and is the shape of a person walking.
+If there are still no cars, walk slowly across the intersection. - " Who decides when it is safe to cross? - Only you can decide when it is safe.
+Stoplights and pedestrian signals can provide cues for when it's your turn to cross, but drivers don't always follow the rules.
+If you are unsure, let an adult help you decide when it's safe to cross. - " To practice crossing an intersection in your neighborhood. - ✓ Say the steps (left-right-left, front, and behind) out loud.
+Make sure your child can identify signals/signs and their meanings. - "Walk" signal is white and is the shape of a person walking.